 The Ceramic Arts Center of Waynesboro hosts pottery classes and workshops including an introduction to Pottery Class, a Teen Wheel Throwing Class, a monthly Children’s Class, and two hour Corks and Clay Workshops specializing in creating hand built projects.
 The Ceramic Arts Center brings together area potters of all skill levels and ages with classes, pottery sales, and members have 24/7 access to the wheels and kiln.

-At the Contemporary School of the Arts and Gallery stained glass artist George V. Grillo, will have his first solo exhibit from September 1 through October 1.
-There will be a reception and demonstration on September 12, from 12:00 pm to 4:00 pm.
-The Contemporary School of the Arts and Gallery is located at 10 East Main Street
+At the Contemporary School of the Arts and Gallery stained glass artist George V. Grillo is having his first solo exhibit.
+The Contemporary School of the Arts and Gallery is located at 10 East Main Street.

 “Destination ARTS!” currently features five galleries –